sacooper/Faction/API.md

     - Username already in use, or email already in use
 - Body of response: {id}
     - id is unique identifier (randomly generated)
-    - must be included in all subsequent API calls to be authenticated

 ### Change Password
 #### /api/user/update-password (PUT)(+)